nullenboom/Example-Use-Cases/README.md

 ## Description of Use-Cases
 ### First Use-Case: Check Parity
-Parity of two input number will be checked with two implement variants for parity. <br>
+Parity of two input number will be checked with two implement variants for parity:
 * modulo-operator
 * binary comparison
+Two usage-scenario are used in this example.
+In one the given input numbers are both even numbers (10 and 20), in the second one is even and the second one is uneven (10 and 5)
 ### Second Use-Case: Add Numbers and calculate Average

 ### Third Use-Case: Different Solidity Compiler Options